IBM-Cloud/docs/support/index.md

 ### Checking support ticket status
 {: #check-ticket-status}

 All client support issues are documented in a support ticket.
 Each support ticket is assigned a unique ticket number for reference and a severity level based upon the details in the ticket description.
 You can use the ticket number to review your support ticket progress and update the support ticket.
-From the Support Menu, select **View Tickets**.
+From the menu bar, click **Support** and select **View Tickets**.
 Updates and responses are sent to you by email and recorded in the ticket notes.